Dinger's Aviation Pages

 Jane's All the Worlds Aircraft and founder of the Aeroplane magazine.

 It is hard now to realise just what influence the old fool had in Britain at the time.
 He was the man that had led the campaign to close down the Royal Aircraft Factory during World War One, just as it was about to deliver some very advanced designs and an outstanding engine.¹ The Air Ministry ran scared of him on a number of issues.
 His pro-German attitude eventually proved too much for the publishers of "The Aeroplane" and he was sacked when war broke out in September 1939.
-However, he was snapped up as an air correspondent by various newspapers and continued to produce articles and books, including this one about the Airacobra.
+However, he was snapped up as an air correspondent by various newspapers and continued to produce books and magazine articles, including this one about the Airacobra.
 Grey had some peculiar prejudices and theories about aircraft design, many of which were proved wrong.
 However, in denigrating the P-39 he did have a valid point, however nastily and disparagingly he made it.
 The performance figures published by Bell were misleading, having been obtained with a highly polished prototype with all armament, armour and radios removed.

 The first RAF Airacobra combat mission was on the 9th October 1941, when two took off from Manston and flew to the French coast.
 They strafed a trawler and German troops on a pier.